cssnr/portainer-stack-deploy-action/README.md

 JSON should be an object.
 Example: `{"KEY": "Value"}`

 **merge_env** - If this is `true` and the stack exists, will update the existing Env with the provided `env_json/env_file`.
+If you are not providing an env, the existing env will be used, and you do not need to set this.

 **username/password** - Only set these if the `repo` is private and requires authentication.
 This is NOT the Portainer username/password, see `token` for Portainer authentication.